20kdc/c3ds-projects/tob/Packets/CTOS.md

 	* int two
 * +40: 0
 	* int zero
+	* **Extension: If this value is 20240219 or higher, this client is not actually Babel.
+Workarounds for networking-layer bugs may be disabled by Natsue.
+It is still assumed the original CAOS is executing.**
 * +44: Length of zero-terminated username
 	* int usernameLen
 	* Just to clarify, this length includes the null terminator, so an empty username would still be 1 here.